 Educational Tuition and Fees Deduction

 The Bipartisan Budget Act, enacted on Feb.
 9, 2018, has renewed, for tax year 2017 only, the deductibility of educational tuition and fees.
+However, the Taxpayer Certainty and Disaster Relief Tax Act of 2019 extended the deductibility of tuition and fees for tax years 2018, 2019, and 2020.

-The maximum tuition and fees deduction is $4000 if modified adjusted gross income (MAGI) does not exceed $65,000; if MAGI does exceed $65,000 but is less than $80,000, then $2000 can be deducted.
+The maximum tuition and fees deduction is $4000 per tax return, if modified adjusted gross income (MAGI) does not exceed $65,000; if MAGI does exceed $65,000 but is less than $80,000, then $2000 can be deducted.
 For married couples filing jointly, the MAGI limits are $130,000 and $160,000.
 No deduction is allowed if the MAGI exceeds the upper limits.
 Moreover, a married couple filing separately cannot claim any deduction.

 MAGI equals adjusted gross income (AGI) before any deduction for qualified educational expenses minus: